Vidocq (2001 film): Production

-Post production

 The film featured 800 shots modified in post-production over a period of eight months, at a cost of over €20 million.
 It was the first feature film to be shot in digital progressive HDTV at 24 fps cinematic framerate (1080p24), one year before Star Wars: Episode II – Attack of the Clones.
 A few short scenes, however, were shot using DV format (576i25) for artistic purposes.
 Only those special effects shots were deinterlaced by means of smart field blending (imitating a progressive-type amount of motion blur due to a different shutter speed of progressive modes) during post-production, as the special effects crew obviously was in demand of progressive frames which are easier to process.
 Normal shots were in no need of deinterlacing, thanks to progressive scan HD cameras.
 The result are video-like appearance of motions in DV shots, due to the different amount of motion blur resulting from the different deinterlacing methods, and distinctive film-like motions for the dominant 1080p24 shots otherwise.